reubendb/MFC/README.md

 The MFC is a simulation software for multi-component, multi-phase, and bubbly flows.
 MFC was first developed by the Colonius research group at Caltech.
 Now it is developed and maintained by the groups of Professors <a href="https://colonius.caltech.edu/">Tim Colonius</a>, <a href="https://comp-physics.group">Spencer Bryngelson</a>, and <a href="https://vivo.brown.edu/display/mrodri97">Mauro Rodriguez</a>.
+We try to keep the list of current and past developers maintained in the `AUTHORS` file!

 # Documentation